Tofriev/personal_webite/README.md

+Front End Project by Tobias Völkel

 In order to run the code, simply start a live server from the index.html

  Under this link you can find a video of the project running: